derricks/derricks.github.io/chapter_book_thoughts.md

 ## Where The Line Between Chapter Books and Normal Books With Illustrations Fades
 These books are still chapter books in general, but one does begin to wonder in these books where the line is between "chapter book" and "just a book".

-_Dory Fantasmagory_ series, Abby Hanlon
-  * Premise: Highly imaginative girl navigates a rich fantasy world that wraps around her day-to-day normal-kid adventures.
-  * General thoughts: It is _very_ clear that Hanlon spent a lot of time around kids.
-Our daughter is a total Dory (aside from the reluctant reader bit).
-The imagination she brings to the world around her is wonderful and has an internal consistency throughout the series.
-  * Social commentary: Dory and her family/friends are all Caucasian.

 _Bob_, Wendy Mass & Rebecca Stead
   * Premise: A magical creature has stayed put in a closet ever since the owner's granddaughter told him to.
 But that was five years ago, and she's just returned, having forgotten all about him.
   * General thoughts: This is an interesting premise that quickly dodges a lot of the easy tropes, though there are still some to be found.
 Bob's story, and Livy's too, is pieced together by the two of them throughout the book, and the ending is quite a surprise.